olinrobotics/fixedWingResearch/FlightModesArchive.md

 # Flight Modes
-Official and unofficial descriptions of pixhawk flight modes
+This is an archive of the common pixhawk flight modes.
+Use this in case ardupilot somehow gets deleted.

 # Table of Contents
   * [Fly By Wire_A (FBWA)](#FBWA)